Lucas3oo/ots-sw-info-gradle-plugin/README.md

 They are in general fine to use if the software is hosted and not distributed.

 ## Release notes
+### 1.0.0-beta.9
+* More robust against missing info in POM files for dependencies.
+* Added property for specify additional metadata for dependencies in case the POM is missing info.

 ### 1.0.0-beta.8
 * Possible to specify a policy for how old in terms of version a dependency is allowed to be.